raspberrypi/documentation/configuration/uart.md

 ## Compute Module, Compute Module 3, Compute Module 3+ and Compute Module 4

+The first generation Compute Module, together with Compute Module 3 and Compute Module 3+ each have two UARTs, while Compute Module 4 has six UARTs as described above.

-On compute modules, the UARTs are disabled by default and must be explicitly enabled using a device tree overlay.
+On all models of compute module, the UARTs are disabled by default and must be explicitly enabled using a device tree overlay.
 You must also specify which GPIO pins to use, for example:

 ```
 dtoverlay=uart1,txd1_pin=32,rxd1_pin=33